Course Outline

 Format:

 You will perform a well-rehearsed six to eight minute scripted performance based on the Living Newspaper techniques brought forward by the Federal Theatre Project during the Great Depression in 1930's America.
 Though this assessment task, your group will explore how this movement responded to other early twentieth century theatre styles across the globe.
-Each group will select a prominent Australian news story during 2024 and then transform your research into the six to eight minute performance.
+Each group will select a prominent Australian news story during the current year and then transform your research into the six to eight minute performance.
 In Week 8, your group will perform an early draft of this assignment for instructor feedback.
 Further information about this task will be provided on Canvas.

 Criteria: